Aketirani/audio-mnist/README.md

 # Gender Recognition By Voice & Speech Analysis

+This repository is dedicated to a project that leverages acoustic features derived from voice recordings to predict the gender of the speaker.
+The analysis is based on a collection of 30,000 audio samples and utilizes the XGBoost machine learning library to achieve this objective.

+## Project Overview

-A voice recording is analyzed for many inferences like the content spoken, the emotion, gender, and identity of the speaker, and many more.
+Voice recordings can be analyzed to infer a myriad of details including the content spoken, the emotional state, gender, and even the identity of the speaker.
+This project centers on gender recognition, aiming to create a model capable of identifying gender-specific patterns and features in voice recordings.

-While recognizing the characteristics of the speaker from the recording, identity recognition requires a reference dataset and is limited to identifying the people in the dataset.
-In many cases, this level of specificity may not be needed.

-Recognizing the speaker’s gender is one such use case.
-The model for the same can be trained to learn patterns and features specific to each gender and reproduce it for individuals who are not part of the training dataset too.

-In this repository, we will be using acoustic features extracted from a voice recording to predict the speaker’s gender.

 ## Structure

 ```
 ├── audio                       <-- Audio Folder
 |   ├── recordings              <-- Recordings Folder